Global E3: Université de Technologie de Troyes (UTT)

 Insurance Requirements:

-The University of Pittsburgh provides comprehensive health insurance as a part of studying abroad.
-More information about the type of insurance and coverage will be provided to you by the Engineering International Initiatives office.
+The University of Pittsburgh automatically provides international health and accident insurance for students participating in study abroad during the official program dates.
+More information about the type of insurance and coverage will be provided to you by the GEO office.
 However, you may need to purchase additional insurance if the school you will attend requires you to purchase a specific health insurance per their regulations.
 It is your responsibility to ensure you know the cost of that insurance prior to committing to the program.

 Visa Requirements: